 - 1. The application of fuses vs. circuit breakers in medium voltage applications is not as straightforward as in low voltage distribution.
-Typically medium voltage circuit breakers have a much higher cost, complexity, and space requirement.
-However, fuses only offer overcurrent protection, and can result in single-phase conditions. - 1.1 For large facilities, use of circuit breakers for the main distribution is recommended. - 1.2 Protection of individual loads or transformers <= 2 MVA with fuses will generally be accepted, provided that acceptable downstream protection is provided to address potential single phase issues. - 2.
+Typically medium voltage circuit breakers have a higher cost, complexity, and space requirement.
+However, fuses only offer overcurrent protection, and can result in single-phase conditions.
+Thus, circuit breakers are required in all medium voltage applications, except as follows: - 1.1 Protection of individual loads or transformers <= 2 MVA; - 1.2 Appropriate protection is provided to address potential single phase issues; and - 1.3 The resulting downstream arc-flash energies are limited to Category 2 or lower. - 2.
 The protection relays shall be provided with the following protection elements, at minimum: - 2.1 Short circuit protection at all levels (IEEE 50) - 2.2 Overload protection at all levels (IEEE 51) - 2.3 Ground fault protection (IEEE 51G) - 3.
-The following protection is recommended for all applications: - 3.1 Phase loss/unbalance protection (IEEE 46) shall be provided in any case where upstream fusing is provided. - 3.2 Frequency protection (IEEE 81) - 3.3 Overvoltage protection (IEEE 59) - 3.4 Negative Sequence (IEEE 47N) - 4.
+The following protection shall be provided for all medium-voltage service applications: - 3.1 Phase loss/unbalance protection (IEEE 46) shall be provided in any case where upstream fusing is provided. - 3.2 Frequency protection (IEEE 81) - 3.3 Overvoltage protection (IEEE 59) - 3.4 Negative Sequence (IEEE 47N) - 4.
 The requirement for under voltage protection (IEEE 27) shall be evaluated on a case-by-case basis.
-It is noted that it is not acceptable to trip a facility main breaker on temporary power failure, whereby a manual reset of the breaker is required to restore power. - 5.
+It is noted that it is not acceptable to trip a facility main breaker on temporary power failure, whereby a manual reset of the breaker is required to restore power. - 4.1 All installations of Undervoltage protection on main breakers shall be approved by the City. - 5.
 Provide reverse power protection (IEEE 32) when generators are synchronized with the utility service. - 6.
-Provide transformer differential protection (IEEE 87T) for: - 6.1 Transformers rated 5 MVA and above, for critical installations with no redundancy. - 6.2 Transformers rated 10 MVA and above, with no redundancy, regardless of criticality. - 6.3 For all transformers rated 15 MVA and above. - 6.4 Differential protection for smaller transformers may be evaluated on a case-by case basis. - 7.
-Requirements for zone/bus (IEEE 87Z or IEEE 87B) differential protection shall be evaluated on a case-by-case basis.
-Typically, differential bus protection would only be required for indoor switchgear in a clean environment with a capacity of 15 MVA or greater and on outdoor switchgear with a capacity of 7.5 MVA or greater.
+Provide transformer differential protection (IEEE 87T) for: - 6.1 Transformers rated 5 MVA and above, for installations with no redundancy; - 6.2 Transformers rated 7.5 MVA and above, for critical installations, with or without redundancy; and - 6.3 For all transformers rated 10 MVA and above.

+- 6.4 Differential protection for smaller transformers may be evaluated on a case-by case basis. - 7.
+Provide zone/bus (IEEE 87Z or IEEE 87B) differential protection for indoor switchgear in a clean environment with a capacity of 10 MVA or greater and on outdoor switchgear or indoor switchgear not in a clean environment with a capacity of 7.5 MVA or greater. - 7.1 Zone/bus protection may be utilized to reduce the available arc flash energy to meet the requirements of Section 13. - 8.
+Provide optical protection relays in switchgear where required to reduce arc flash ratings.

-10.3.2 Ground Fault Protection
+10.4.2 Ground Fault Protection

-- 1. As discussed in Section 3.4, resistance grounding is recommended for medium voltage systems. - 2.
+- 1. As discussed in Section 3.6, resistance grounding is recommended for medium voltage systems. - 2.
 All medium voltage loads, such as motors, must be provided with dedicated ground fault protection. - 3.
 All feeders must be provided with ground fault protection, unless it can be demonstrated that ground fault protection of the feeder is adequately provided via alternate protection, without impacting selective coordination.